-Connecticut Dog Bite Injury Laws & Owner Liability Rules
+Connecticut Dog-Bite Injury Laws and Owner Liability Rules

-When is the owner liable for dog bite injuries in a personal injury claim or lawsuit in Connecticut?
+When is the owner liable for dog-bite injuries in a personal injury lawsuit in Connecticut?

-Connecticut's dog bite laws allow people who have been injured by dog bites to collect damages in many, but not all, situations.
-Here, we'll look at how Connecticut's "dog bite law" and other rules affect dog bite cases in the state, starting with the time limits for filing a dog bite lawsuit in a Connecticut court.
+Connecticut law allows people who have been injured by someone else's dog to collect damages in many, but not all, situations.
+Here, we'll look at how Connecticut's dog-bite statute and other rules affect dog-bite cases in the state, starting with the time limit for filing a lawsuit against a dog owner.
 We'll also discuss the defenses a dog's owner might raise in such a case.

 Time Limits on Filing a Lawsuit